cruijs/crui/README.md

 - `packages/eg-reactive-todos`: the usual ToDo demo

 ## More to come
-- [] A sane Context API
+- [ ] A sane Context API
-- [] Transactions & Animations
+- [ ] Transactions & Animations
-- [] Easy testing
+- [ ] Easy testing
-- [] CSS-in-JS support
+- [ ] CSS-in-JS support
-- [] Server side rendering
+- [ ] Server side rendering
-- [] Use in JS projects while still keeping all possible imports
+- [ ] Use in JS projects while still keeping all possible imports
-- [] Better documentation
+- [ ] Better documentation

 ## A big thank you
 This library has been heavily inspired by the awesome work done by:
 - Michel Weststrate (@mweststrate) on [mobx](https://github.com/mobxjs/mobx)
 - Rich Harris (@Rich_Harris) on [Svelte](https://github.com/sveltejs/svelte)
-- Facebook and all the community behind for [React](https://github.com/facebook/react)
+- Facebook and all the community behind [React](https://github.com/facebook/react)